gmp26/sources/resources/template/index.md

 ````
-tab: name of this tab in a multipart resource.
+alias: name of this tab in a multipart resource.
 Optional if single part resource.
 weight: weight of this tab.
 Heavier tabs appear later.
 Optional if single part resource.
 id: (optional = can omit if same as filename and url)
 title: (optional) but may be identified by resource type